 Tencent Cloud supports identity federation with SAML 2.0 (Security Assertion Markup Language 2.0).
 SAML 2.0 is an open standard used by many identity providers (IdPs).
-You can use SAML 2.0-based federation to integrate identity providers with Tencent Cloud.
-Federated single sign-on can be implemented by using an identity provider, and admins can authorize users that have their federated identity authenticated to log in to the Tencent Cloud console or to call Tencent Cloud APIs, without requiring the creation of a CAM sub-user for each employee of the enterprise or organization.
+You can use SAML 2.0-based federation to integrate IdPs with Tencent Cloud.
+Federated single sign-on (SSO) can be implemented by using an IdP, and admins can authorize users that have their federated identity authenticated to log in to the Tencent Cloud Console to manage Tencent Cloud resources, eliminating the need to create a CAM sub-user for each employee of the organization.

-This step creates one or multiple roles for identity providers to log into the Tencent Cloud console.
-After being granted permissions, the users can, within the scope of permissions, manage the resources of the root account via Tencent Cloud console.
+This process creates one or multiple roles for IdPs to log in to the Tencent Cloud Console.
+After being granted permissions, the users can manage the resources of the root account in the console within the scope of permissions.

-From the user's perspective, the entire process is streamlined: The user starts the operation on the internal portal of your enterprise or organization, and finishes the operation on the Tencent Cloud console.
+From the user's perspective, the entire process is streamlined: the user starts the operation on the internal portal of your organization and finishes the operation in the Tencent Cloud Console.
 There is no need to provide any Tencent Cloud credentials.
-See the following sections for links to single sign-on configuration guides.
+For links to SSO configuration guides, please see the section below.

-You can create a role to be used to build the trust between the identity provider in your enterprise or organization and Tencent Cloud.
-In the context of the SAML 2.0 assertion, roles can be assigned to federated users that have been verified by identity providers.
-This role permits identity providers to request temporary security credentials to access Tencent Cloud resources.
+You can create a role for building the trust between the IdP in your organization and Tencent Cloud.
+In the context of SAML 2.0 assertions, the role can be assigned to federated users that have been verified by the IdP.
+This role permits the IdP to request temporary security credentials to access Tencent Cloud resources.
 In this process, you can associate policies and configure use conditions for the role to determine the access scope and use conditions for federated users in Tencent Cloud.
-For more information see Creating a Role.
+For more information, please see Creating Role.

-Download and save the Tencent Cloud federation metadata XML file: http://cloud.tencent.com/saml.xml.
-Map the attributes of the identity provider in your enterprise or organization to the Tencent Cloud attributes to build the trust between the identity provider in your enterprise or organization and Tencent Cloud.
-How you install this file depends on your identity provider.
-Some providers provide an option for you to simply enter the URL, upon which the identity provider will obtain and install the file for you.
-Other providers require that you download the file and then upload it locally.
-For more information, see the instructions from your identity provider or refer to the following documentation:
+Download and save the Tencent Cloud federation metadata XML file at http://cloud.tencent.com/saml.xml.
+Map the attributes of the IdP in your organization to the Tencent Cloud attributes to build the trust between the IdP in your organization and Tencent Cloud.
+How you install this file is subject to your IdP.
+Some providers offer an option for you to simply enter the URL, upon which they will get and install the file for you, while other providers require that you download the file and then upload it locally.
+For more information, please see the instructions from your IdP or the following documents: